Physiology & Neurobiology News

 Events

-• The virtual Graduate Student Recruitment Open House will take place on November 15, 2024.
-A Zoom link will be emailed to all RSVPs.
+• The virtual Graduate Student Recruitment Open House took place on November 15, 2024.
+A Zoom link was emailed to all RSVPs.

-• The in-person Graduate Student Recruitment Open House will take place on November 8, 2024 in GW001.
+• The in-person Graduate Student Recruitment Open House took place on November 8, 2024 in GW001.

-• The 27th Annual Neuroscience at Storrs Conference will take place October 22, 2024 in the Dodd and Bousfield buildings.
+• The 27th Annual Neuroscience at Storrs Conference took place October 22, 2024 in the Dodd and Bousfield buildings.

 • The Department Retreat took place on August 21, 2024 at The Branford House at the UConn Avery Point campus.